CCI Indicator: Trading Momentum Deviations Solved

 Common chart patterns include head and shoulders, triangles, flags, pennants, double tops, and double bottoms.

 Each pattern carries unique characteristics and implications for market direction.
+These are examples of triangle patterns.

 Examples of triangle chart patterns.

-Combining with Chart Patterns
+Chart Patterns and CCI

 Integrating the Commodity Channel Index (CCI) with chart pattern analysis provides traders with a comprehensive approach to identifying and capitalizing on market trends.